jonsmith79/AzureDevLab/Deployments/ADDS-Single-Site/README.md

 - 1 - NSG for ADDS traffic on Tier 0 subnet
 - 1 - Azure Policy Initiative assignment of 'Deploy prerequisites to enable Guest Configuration policies on virtual machines' [^1] [^2]
 - 1 - Azure Policy Initiative assignment of 'Configure virtual machines to be onboarded to Azure Automanage'
-- 1 - Domain Controller
+- 2 - Domain Controller(s)
-- 1 - Guest Configuration Extension for the first Domain Controller
+- 1 - Guest Configuration Extension for the Domain Controller(s)
-- ~~1 - Active Directory Forest/Domain~~
+- 1 - Active Directory Forest/Domain
 - ~~1 - Domain Joined Windows Workstation (Windows 11/10/7)~~

 The deployment leverages Desired State Configuration scripts to further customize the following: